-During the period, the Company decided to discontinue the Dragon and Dorado projects, and as a result wrote off related exploration and evaluation assets of \$116,362.
+During the year, the Company decided to discontinue the Dragon and Dorado projects, and as a result wrote off related exploration and evaluation assets of \$116,362.
 On August 29, 2012, the Company terminated its option agreement with Sidewinder.

 Also during August 2012 the Company relinquished the claims constituting the Sinkut and Straw properties located in British Columbia.
-All associated costs will be written off during Q4.
+As a result, the Company wrote off related exploration and evaluation assets of \$9,720.